mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ## Special Effects and Improved Special Effects

 A _special effect_ is an extra-special thing you can pull off when you succeed with style.
 Whenever you succeed with style on a roll that utilizes one of your powers, you can forgo the normal benefits of succeeding with style to add one of your special effects instead.
-You can also spend a [[fate point]] to add a special effect to any successful roll, even if you’ve already got a special effect attached to that action.
+You can also spend a [[fate point]] to add a special effect to any successful roll, even if you've already got a special effect attached to that action.
 Special effects _always_ happen in addition to the normal effects of success.

 Your power starts with two special effects.
 If you want more, you can buy them with a stunt or refresh; each stunt or refresh you spend gets you two more special effects.
 If you need special effects, use the following list.
-If our suggestions don’t suffice, you can create your own special effects using this list as a guideline.
+If our suggestions don't suffice, you can create your own special effects using this list as a guideline.

 - **Forced Movement:** You move your target up to two zones.
 - **Area Attack:** Attack everyone in a zone.